 1. Establish a traffic management plan before construction begins

-Planning out your traffic management strategy in advance will help to ensure that construction traffic flows smoothly and safely.
-Make sure to take into account the different types of vehicles that will be present on the site and the expected arrival and departure times of workers, vendors, and deliveries.
+Planning out your construction traffic management strategy in advance will help to ensure that construction traffic flows smoothly and safely.
+When it comes to construction traffic management plans, make sure to take into account the different types of vehicles that will be present on the site and the expected arrival and departure times of workers, vendors, and deliveries.

 One-way traffic systems can help to reduce traffic congestion and the risk of accidents on construction sites.
 If possible, designate separate routes for incoming and outgoing traffic, as well as vehicles and pedestrians.
 This will help to keep traffic moving in an efficient and safe manner.

-Planning things out will also help determine the flow of traffic during construction, as well as pedestrian routes and safe areas.
+Planning things out with a construction traffic management plan will also help determine the flow of traffic during construction, as well as pedestrian routes and safe areas.

 2. Place warning signs at all entrances to the construction site